Xiuqierr/haptic-feedback-mechanisms-on-a-telepresence-robot/README.md

 ## Introduction
 This project is to build haptic feedback mechanisms with a turtlebot.
 It consists of two parts:

-1. ROS and Non-ROS system connection (ros-nonros-connect)
+1. Turtlebot controller

-2. Haptic Vest Controller (tact-python-master)
+2. Vest controller

 ## Project Aim